 The rosette development period runs from sometime in November to sometime in February.
 This is the period when bluebonnet rosettes are going through a process known as vernalization and developing their root structure.
 While rainfall is still important during this time, it is not as important as it is during the seed germination period.

-During January 2022 the entire Big Bend region saw mostly average rainfall.
+During December 2022 and January 2023 the entire Big Bend region saw mostly average rainfall.
 February 2023 data is not available at the time of this writing.

 Merlo, J. (2020, January 11).
 Contributing factors for a bluebonnet bloom (Part I).
 Retrieved from https://www.jasonmerlo.com/gallery/contributing-factors-bluebonnet-bloom-texas/

 Merlo, J. (2020, January 12).
 Contributing factors for a bluebonnet bloom (Part II): The Big Bend of Texas.
 Retrieved from https://www.jasonmerlo.com/gallery/contributing-factors-bluebonnet-bloom-big-bend-texas/